 3. The obligee’s informed agreement in delegation protects against risks of nonperformance or diminished quality.

-Thus, consent mechanisms reflect the differing legal implications inherent in transferring rights versus obligations.
+These consent differences reflect the distinct legal implications of transferring rights versus obligations.

 When Is Delegation Permitted or Prohibited?